Cut Piece 1964: Description and general interpretations

 Cut Piece is an event score composed by Yoko Ono, and is one of her best known works.
 First performed in 1964, the piece is considered an early example of performance art.
-Part of the intention behind her event scores is that the work may be performed by anyone and Cut Piece has been performed by many artists of both genders.
+Part of the intention behind her event scores is that the work may be performed by anyone, and Cut Piece has been performed by many artists of both genders.
 The score instructs the performer to sit onstage and remain motionless as audience members approach and cut pieces from the performer's clothing.
 Important to the creation of meaning in Cut Piece is the idea of reception theory, the idea that the viewer plays as much of a role in investing a work of art with meaning as the artist does.
-Indeed, because of the works relative ambiguity, it elicits many readings, some intended by Ono herself and others inferred by the audience, other artists and historians considering gender, national identity, memory and historical context.
-Based on the nature of the interaction between Ono and audience members during performances in New York and London, many have interpreted it as a proto-feminist work addressing issues of gender based violence and objectification and subjugation of women.
+Indeed, because of the work's relative ambiguity, it elicits many readings, some intended by Ono herself and others inferred by the audience, other artists and historians considering gender, national identity, memory and historical context.
+Based on the nature of the interaction between Ono and audience members during performances in New York and London, many have interpreted it as a proto-feminist work addressing issues of gender-based violence and objectification and subjugation of women.

 Cut Piece also explores the relationship between artist, artwork, and viewer.
-The work raises questions about the relationship between audience and artist, by basically making the audience into collaborators.
+The work raises questions about the relationship between audience and artist, basically by making the audience into collaborators.
 Because of the ambiguity and potential for chance, there is an opening that allows for the creation of multiple meanings.
 Each performance varies based on the tenor of the audience.
 Some performances move slowly and others at a quick pace.
 Some people cut gently and others are more aggressive.
 In 1966 she wrote about her experience of the London performance, "People went on cutting the parts they do not like of me.
 Finally there was only the stone remained of me that was in me but they were still not satisfied and wanted to know what it’s like in the stone."

 According to Julia Bryan-Wilson, Cut Piece consists of three interlinking gestures: the invitation, the sacrifice, and the souvenir.
 The invitation happens when Ono invites the audience to participate, in fact to perform the piece by approaching the stage and cutting a piece of her clothing.
 Ono has said that she always wore an outfit of her best clothing for the performance so it would be a true offering.
 This surrender of Ono to the audience's cutting signifies the sacrifice.
-The souvenir lies in the audience being asked to keep the piece of fabric or as in the 2003 performance, to send it to a loved one, an act of sharing and continuing remembrance.
+The souvenir lies in the audience being asked to keep the piece of fabric, or as in the 2003 performance, to send it to a loved one, an act of sharing and continuing remembrance.